AMOS-ConversationalTax/ConversationalTax/docs/ci-cd-setup.md

 ### Master-Branch

-Build status for the master branch should be green all the time.
+Build status for the master branch should be green all the time:

 [![Build Status](https://semaphoreci.com/api/v1/dominik-probst/conversationaltax-3/branches/master/badge.svg)](https://semaphoreci.com/dominik-probst/conversationaltax-3)

 ### Develop-Branch

-Build status for the develop branch should be green all the time, too
+Build status for the develop branch should be green all the time, too:

 [![Build Status](https://semaphoreci.com/api/v1/dominik-probst/conversationaltax-3/branches/develop/badge.svg)](https://semaphoreci.com/dominik-probst/conversationaltax-3)

-To be honest all branches should feature a green build status.
+To be totally honest with you: All branches should feature a green build status. **All the time!**

 ## CD